 The inaccurate perceptions of lung cancer impact everything, from public understanding of their own symptoms, to doctors’ recognition and diagnosis, to research funding.
 Lung cancer is the least funded cancer in terms of research dollars per death of all the major cancers.
 In 2011, the government funded $1.1 Billion to breast cancer research, $334 Million to colon cancer, $321 Million to prostate, and $224 Million to lung cancer.
 In the private sector for 2011, the Susan G. Komen foundation alone raised $200 Million for breast cancer, while all the various lung cancer foundations together raised maybe $20 Million.
 And guess what?
 There’s a direct correlation between funding and survival rates.*

 This has to change.
 Awareness is the first step.
 When we know better, we can do better.
-My hope and prayer is that my blog can help raise awareness that lung cancer can strike anyone with lungs; that someone, somewhere will have come across my blog and recognize their (or their patients’) symptoms a little earlier; and that research funding will eventually increase.
+My hope is that my blog can help raise awareness that lung cancer can strike anyone with lungs; that someone, somewhere will have come across my blog and recognize their (or their patients’) symptoms a little earlier; and that research funding will eventually increase.
 So, thanks for reading, and spread the word.

 *I got these figures from the panel at the Bonnie Addario Lung Cancer Foundation Living Room meeting held on 2/18/14, which is available to watch online).
 Panelists included representatives from Lungevity, Lung Cancer Foundation of America, American Lung Association, Dusty Joy Foundation, and Bonnie Addario herself.
-Apologies that I have not done my own primary research to verify these figures.